Overview of Go-To-Market Strategies

 The result of this strategy has been an almost fanatical engagement with the company’s products.
 Right at the start, Apple immediately cornered 28% of the US smartphone market and that number has grown to approximately 46% today.

-The company complements its unique messaging with a mix of direct to consumer (DTC) and third party channel distribution, allowing Apple to exercise significant control over their customers’ buying experience.
+The company complements its unique messaging with a mix of direct-to-consumer (DTC) and third-party channel distribution, allowing Apple to exercise significant control over its customers’ buying experience.